Workload Anxiety in IT: Understanding and Overcoming the Challenge

 People love being praised for their efforts.
 Even studies note that people work harder when they are happy.
 So, when employers recognize and incentivize good work and make employees happy, they are more motivated to do their best.

-Rewards and recognition programs act as positive reinforcements.
+Employee recognition programs act as positive reinforcements.
 They validate, motivate, and give an extra nudge to get through increased responsibilities.
 Employees look forward to the appreciation and incentives.
 It prevents overwhelming stress and frequent burnout, even with an increased workload.

 Ensure the recognition is personal, specific, and impact-oriented.
 Point out the highlights of their performance and how it contributed to the company's growth.
 Practice on-the-spot recognition to keep morale high.

 Conduct a survey and assess what drives your IT employees.
 You can hold IT-specific focus group discussions to understand their preferences regarding rewards.
-It will help you tailor an impactful program.
+It will help you tailor an impactful recognition program.
 Encouraging peer-to-peer recognition will foster a nurturing company culture and help avoid workload anxiety in IT employees.

 You can offer certain bonuses for a specific increase in workload.
 However, the rewards don't necessarily have to be expensive.
 Gift cards, company merch, paid vacation days, or even tickets to their favorite games can be effective if applied to the relevant employees.